klajo4/burgfalkenscenery/README.md

 # Version 1.1.0

-## Finished
+## finished
 - Written a blender python script, to produce the required mqo file from blender scene.
-  Writes a very simplyfied mqo format, since the mqo-to-tgc converter ignores most of the scene/object properties anyway.
+  Writes a very simplyfied mqo format, since the mqo-to-tgc converter ignores most
+  of the scene/object properties anyway.
 - created CollisionObjects:
 	- Groundgrid (not perfect, needs refinement later)
 	- Some trees (not all, so far)